s5bug/blog/_posts/2021-08-08-windows-setup.markdown

 ## Intended Audience

-The instructions for this guide are geared towards users who are comfortable with Linux and want a useful setup or dual-boot a Linux OS and want to share data with it.
+The instructions for this guide are geared towards users who are comfortable with Linux and want a useful setup, or dual-boot a Linux OS and want to share data with it.
+For the latter, this guide uses `F:\` to refer to the shared drive.
+If you do not need a shared drive, you can mostly ignore those instructions.

 Note: Previous iterations of this blog post included instructions on how to move `C:\Users` to a different drive.
 This has since been confirmed by